Discover All of Austria by Train

 Arlberg Region

-As an alternative, or if you like to add another day in this lovely region, take Bus 91 from St. Anton to Lech, another one of Arlberg’s idyllic villages.
-In Lech, grab a gourmet lunch at Hotel Post Lech before embarking on a walk down the lively main street.
-Enjoy shopping at stores like Sagmeister and Strolz, which offer a combination of traditional alpine designs and international designer names.
+• As an alternative, or if you like to add another day in this lovely region, take Bus 91 from St. Anton to Lech, another one of Arlberg’s idyllic villages.
+Grab a gourmet lunch at Hotel Post Lech before embarking on a walk down the lively main street.
+Enjoy shopping at stores like Sagmeister and Strolz, which offer a combination of traditional Alpine designs and international designer names.

-If you’re feeling sporty, embark on one of the region’s many hiking trails.
+• If you’re feeling sporty, embark on one of the region’s many hiking trails.
 Take your time marvelling at the picture-perfect Alpine scenery before descending back into the village.
-Art enthusiasts will love Skyspace Lech, the fascinating light installation by James Turrell.
+Art enthusiasts will love Skyspace Lech, the fascinating light installation by American artist James Turrell.